As an Amazon Associate I earn from qualifying purchases

 Watching your sodium?

 Are you watching your sodium intake?
 Just because this is called seasoned salt, doesn’t mean it has to have salt.
-If you have a sodium restricted diet, leave the salt out completely.
+If you have a sodium-restricted diet, leave the salt out completely.

 David and I both watch our sodium intake because I use to have high blood pressure and he still does.
 From our experience adding flavor and a little spice makes a huge difference in the way your food tastes.
-You can leave out the salt and the rest of the herbs and spices will complement your dish so well it will make you forget about that salt shaker all together!
+You can leave out the salt and the rest of the herbs and spices will compliment your dish so well it will make you forget about that salt shaker all together!

 How to store seasoned salt